-Join Jim Stice for an in-depth discussion in this video Hong Kong and the typhoon border shutdown, part of Budgeting.
+Join Jim Stice for an in-depth discussion in this video Hong Kong and the typhoon border shutdown, part of Accounting Foundations: Budgeting.

 - An important function of budgeting is identifying potential bottlenecks in advance so that you can take steps to keep your process running smoothly. - I agree.
 Let me tell you a story of how costly production bottlenecks can be.
 A story that takes us to the mysterious East. - Ooh, the mysterious East.
 Are we talking about Virginia?
 Delaware?
 Not New Jersey. - No, no, no, I'm talking about the Far East.
 Let's go to Hong Kong. - Excellent.
 You know, I've spent a couple of days in Hong Kong.
 I've never seen a nighttime skyline quite like what I saw in Hong Kong.

 - Yeah, well this story is not about Hong Kong's nighttime skyline.
 A friend of mine lived in Hong Kong and was a manufacturing representative for a U.S. company. - Why did a U.S. company need a manufacturing representative in Hong Kong? - This U.S. company purchased components from suppliers in Southeast China.
 So my friend went across the border several times a week to talk with the suppliers, check on quality control, and so forth. - How were these components shipped from Southeast China to the United States? - Well, they were transported by truck across the border to Hong Kong, and then loaded as air cargo to the United States.